 I grew up in a small village near the Pakistan-afghan border in Balochistan.
 I always wanted to explore the world and meet people from different backgrounds and communities but I also had this sense of responsibility towards my community.
-I had the opportunity to work in different countries, make amazing friends around the world, and loved some places a lot.
-Some of these places were ideal to settle and live there, but I always wanted to come back home and help people here.
-In 2016 I came back from Liberia and started working for the Polio control program and in June 2019 I joined the Acasus immunization team.
+I had the opportunity to work in different countries and make amazing friends around the world.
+Some of these places were ideal to settle, but I always wanted to come back home and help people here.
+In 2016, I came back from Liberia and started working for the Polio control program, and in June 2019 I joined Acasus.

 Usually, in a week I do a lot of meetings.
 And that is something which really excites me.
-I am a person who enjoys meeting people, so I meet all of my stockholders every week, do calls with my Country team, and write reports.
+I enjoy meeting people, so I meet all of my stockholders every week, do calls with my team, and write reports.

-Normally I travel once a month outside the province to attend our monthly meeting in Lahore, Punjab.
-This is something that I wait for the whole month because it gives me an opportunity to learn a lot and meet my fellows.
-I like traveling a lot but I don't get a lot of opportunities to go out of my province but inside the province, I normally go out to one or two districts every month.
-It depends on what the partners want, and where I am needed.
-I am planning that after the COVID I start going to all the districts that I have been to since I joined Acasus.
+Normally I travel once a month outside the province to attend our meeting in Lahore.
+This is something that I wait for the whole month because it gives me an opportunity to learn a lot and meet my fellow team members in other provinces.
+I like traveling but I mostly get opportunities to travel inside the province, going to one or two districts every month.
+It depends on where I am needed.

-I think it's a very dynamic team full of champions, people with all kinds of skills and I see every one of them as an artist.
+I think it is a very dynamic team full of champions, people with all kinds of skills and I see every one of them as an artist.
 Because what we do is not less than an Art.

 I think the way we responded to the COVID was one of our biggest successes.
-The interventions are really impactful, got very famous, and right now, I would say the whole system depends on it.
+The interventions are really impactful and became famous.

-Balochistan is the biggest province of Pakistan geography-wise, The population is very scattered and it is very difficult to travel to most of the districts.
-Also, our Interventions involve a lot of technology and people here are very scared of technology and it's difficult to persuade them to own a technology-based intervention.
+Balochistan is the biggest province in Pakistan geography-wise, The population is very scattered and it is difficult to travel to most of the districts.
+Also, our Interventions involve a lot of technology and people here are very scared of technology and it is difficult to persuade them to own a technology-based intervention.

-I see myself as an extroverted Introvert person, So I enjoy working in a crowded place without interacting with people, Normally at a cafe.
-Now that normal life has ceased, And I am always busy in meetings and work, I feel like I have lost the feeling of a normal life.
-This might affect my mental health and it worries me a lot.
+I see myself as an extroverted introvert, so I enjoy working in a crowded place without interacting with people.
+Now I feel like I have lost the feeling of a normal life.

 With my Acasus team, I do a call twice a day.
-We do a call almost every morning and then once during the night.
 The team helps me to do a lot of problem-solving virtually.
 We do brainstorming together and come up with solutions to the problems that I face every day in the field.

 Most of the government officials that I work with are in the offices.
-During the strict lockdown the Deputy Commissioner gave me a security pass which allowed me to travel freely from one office to the other one.
+During the strict lockdown the Deputy Commissioner gave me a security pass which allowed me to travel freely from one office to the other.

-I love working with Acasus because it's different than all the other organizations that I have worked with, the work I do with Acasus is the kind of work I have passion for, and above all, I love working with Acasus because it allows me to use my creativity, the team encourages me and they give me good feedback on how to improve things.
-I feel like I am not an employee of the company but an owner and family.
+I love working with Acasus because it's different than all the other organizations that I have worked with.
+The work I do with Acasus is the kind of work I have passion for, and above all, I love working with Acasus because it allows me to use my creativity, the team encourages me and they give me good feedback.
+I feel like I am not an employee but an owner and family member.